cisagov/bad-practices/README.md

    technologies accessible from the internet.

-1. The use of single-factor authentication for remote or administrative access to systems supporting the operation of critical infrastructure and National Critical Functions (NCF) is dangerous and significantly elevates risk to national security, national economic security, and national public health and safety.
+1. The use of single-factor authentication for remote or administrative access to systems supporting the operation of critical infrastructure and national critical functions (NCF) is dangerous and significantly elevates risk to national security, national economic security, and national public health and safety.
 This dangerous practice is especially egregious in technologies accessible from the internet.